 For you as a trainer, coach, or consultant, the question arises whether you should focus more on individual or collaborative learning forms.
 Both have their own advantages for your participants:

-Advantages of individual learning Advantages of collaborative learning Participants can choose their learning times freely Participants can strengthen social skills, which is particularly helpful in soft skills training Participants can choose their own learning pace Participants can motivate and inspire each other to learn Participants can fully bring their own strengths to the table Participants can learn from the strengths and experiences of others
+Advantages of individual learning Advantages of collaborative learning Participants can choose their learning times freely Participants can strengthen social skills, which is particularly helpful in soft skill training Participants can choose their own learning pace Participants can motivate and inspire each other to learn Participants can maximize their own strengths Participants can learn from the strengths and experiences of others

-Individual and collaborative learning should also continue to have a roughly equal importance, as the results of the Trendmonitor 2018 show.
-Training and workshops should therefore not solely use one of the two learning forms but ideally combine both.
+Individual and collaborative learning should also continue to have a roughly equal weight in the future, as the results of the Trendmonitor 2018 show.
+Accordingly, training and workshops should not only use one of the two learning forms, but ideally combine both.

 Hitting the pulse of the time with Blended Learning

-As a trainer, benefit from the advantages of individual and collaborative learning, instead of limiting yourself.
-This way, you not only convince your clients but ultimately also your participants.
+As a trainer, benefit from the advantages of both individual and collaborative learning, instead of limiting yourself.
+This way, you will not only convince your clients but ultimately also your participants.

-Trainings, coaching sessions, and workshops should be structured in such a way that they
+Training, coaching, and workshops should therefore be structured in such a way that they

 support agile communication structures,